37celsius/wdiconf_proposals/readme.md

-- title
+- I have no idea what I am doing
-- teaser
+- Design on the world wide web
-- length
+- 10 minutes
-- speaker
+- Beta Ngadiman